 - Use notifications to make users aware of situations that require attention.

 - Reduce the amount on informations and actions to its minimum, but provide enough informations to decide weather it´s important or not

 - Notification list items and notification list groups must only be used in the SAP Fiori notifications popover.

 Responsiveness and Adaptiveness

-The SAP Fiori notification center is fully responsive.
+Notifications are fully responsive.
 For smaller screens, the actions wrap underneath the item and remain accessible on mobile devices.

-Truncated text can be accessed via a “Show More” functionality that expands the item.
-Nevertheless, we suggest avoiding truncation when an item is displayed on a desktop device.
+Users can access truncated text by pressing a Show More button that expands the item.
+Nevertheless, we recommend avoiding truncation when an item is displayed on a desktop device.

 Latest on Top

 The list is ordered by the timestamp, meaning that the most recent notification appears first.
 The order resembles that of a common inbox.